 It happens when a drive is erroneously mapped, a company file is damaged, application files are corrupted, or there are network troubles.
 Because the QuickBooks Not Seeing Mapped Drives error stops QuickBooks from accessing the company file, the user is unable to work on their accounting data until the error is resolved.

-Can we use QuickBooks Utilities to Resolve the QuickBooks Not Seeing Mapped Drives Error?
+Can we Use QuickBooks Utilities to Resolve QuickBooks Not Seeing Mapped Drives Error?

 Intuit has released several utilities over the years to help users make the most of their accounting software while resolving the error easily.
 QuickBooks Tool Hub is one such utility that comes with a set of multiple tools to troubleshoot problems in QuickBooks.
 Here are the steps to use the QuickBooks Tool Hub to fix the mapped drives error: